r4nd0mD3v3l0p3r/LiberPrimusSolver/README.md

 ## The tasks.txt file

 Tasks.txt is the file used to program LPS.
-Each row should be valid JSON, and represents a task that LPS will execute.
+Each row should be a valid JSON, and represents a task that LPS will execute.

 The general form of a line is as follows: